OUR BAMBOO PROCESS

-We source our raw materials from non-polluted areas in Asia, using farms where moso bamoo is organically grown.
+We source our raw materials from non-polluted areas in India, using farms where moso bamoo is organically grown.
 Bamboo is transformed from stalk to chips, mashed into pulp, processed into fiber, spun into yarn, then woven into fabric.

 Fiber reactive dyes are textile dyes that form a covalent bond with the fibers of the textile.
 This results in a long lasting, bright dye that will not fade.
 Its a more expensive and challenging process than conventional fabric dyes, but makes the colors fade-proof.

 The earliest fiber reactive dyes were designed to interact with cellulose fibers, such as bamboo, linen, and hemp.
 The dye interacts with the cellulose molecules, forming a permanent bond.
 After the linens are rinsed and dried, the dye sets, and it will never come out.

 BedVoyage's Maternity Sheets are made from our Ivory color because the Ivory color takes less dying, and no bleaching, as the natural fibers of bamboo are very close to the Ivory color.
 Although we only use Fiber Reactive Dyes for our other colors, those that may suffer from allergies, are pregnant, or have skin conditions may appreciate less dye to potentially aggravate symptoms.

 Our line of Ivory Crib Sheets are great for babies, for the same above reasons.
 You can also view our Coverlets, Shams, and Duvet covers all made from Ivory Bamboo.

 Melange is a blend of 50% premium bamboo yarns and 50% long-staple cotton yarns.
 The special texture-like look of melange is due to the twisting of bamboo and cotton threads together, onto a spool so that when woven they appear to have a texture.
 The unique waterless coloring method makes the colors deep and true, and they're bleachable and BPO safe.
 The line of melange bedding is a bit cozier and comfier than the 100% bamboo sheets.